Skip to content

 Property taxes in Oklahoma are assessed annually to determine their fair market values.
 However, these assessments are not done in person.
 The state only requires assessors to visit the property physically once every four years.
 The assessment process involves the following key steps:

-• Valuation - The assessor determines the property's value by examining recent sales of similar properties within the area, making adjustments for contrasts.
+• Valuation - The assessor determines the property's value by examining recent sales of similar properties within the area and making adjustments for contrasts.
 The assessor may also observe factors such as property characteristics and location.

 • Assessment Notice - After the assessment, the assessor sends a document informing the property owner of their assessed value for the coming tax year.
-It may also include the taxable value after applying the assessment ratio.
+The document may also include the taxable value after applying the assessment ratio.

 • Protest - The protest period allows any property owner who disagrees with their fair market value to initiate a protest by filing an appeal.
 The appeal should be sent to the County Board of Equalization.

-• Final Valuation - Depending on the board's verdict, the assessor may provide a new value or keep the value as is.
+• Final Valuation - Depending on the board's verdict, the assessor may provide or keep a new value.

 Easements and Covenants

 Easements and covenants are other types of property records you might encounter when looking.
-Easements are rights of way that give access to the property to someone other than the owner.
+Easements are rights of way that give someone other than the owner access to the property.
 An example would be a power company with power lines installed on private property.
 The company can enter to maintain its power lines at will.

 Covenants, however, are rules about how the land can be used.
 You see these often in condo developments and gated communities, but you might also see them on private property.
 For instance, if a person's land abutted a wildlife preserve, they might be prohibited from building near it or disturbing the wildlife.